70+ Must-know Bugs and Insects in Spanish

 Soy alérgica a las picaduras de abeja.
 (I am allergic to bee stings.)

-Also, a solid grasp of nature’s terminology is essential for reading, writing and speaking with anyone who wants to chat about all things bug-related in Spanish.
+A solid grasp of nature’s terminology is essential for reading, writing and speaking with anyone who wants to chat about all things bug-related in Spanish.

 And think about it: A conversation that begins about butterflies might end in dinner—especially if you’re in a spot where insects are considered an appetizer.